 OUR PROJECT AND ITS AIMS

-Millions of lives have been upended by the actions of the Trump administration and its political allies.
+Millions of lives have been upended by the actions of this country’s current political leaders.
 In every area of the country – coastal, heartland, urban, rural, red, blue, purple – Americans have been fired, demoted, defunded, deported, disappeared, de-legalized, or simply hammered in the pocketbook.
 The mission of the We Are Your Neighbors project is to gather and call attention to the stories of a broad selection of these people – immigrants and collateral victims of ICE terror, civil servants, veterans, farmers, small-business owners, Medicaid beneficiaries, and others.

-Our work rests on the belief, first, that the great majority of Americans possess an instinctive sense of fairness and common decency that would rebel at the inhumanity, greed, and cruelty of the Trump agenda if they fully understood it; and second, that stories, more than abstract, rational argument, have the power to create that understanding.
-We have set out to build a gallery of portraits of those who have been targeted or punished by the administration in one way or another.
-Through their stories, promoted in mainstream and social media, in stand-alone videos, and in public story-telling events, we hope to reach and touch some of the many millions of Americans who (even among the anti-Trump majority) are not yet sufficiently alarmed.
+Our work rests on the belief, first, that the great majority of Americans would reject the inhumanity, greed, and cruelty of this regime if they fully understood its character; and second, that stories, more than abstract, rational argument, have the power to create that understanding.
+We have set out to build a gallery of portraits of those who have been targeted or punished in one way or another.
+Through their stories, promoted in mainstream and social media, in stand-alone videos, and in public story-telling events, we hope to reach and touch some of the many millions of Americans who are not yet sufficiently alarmed.

-We view our project as a valuable, consciousness-raising complement to the more policy-focused efforts of a broad, decentralized, nonviolent opposition movement working to limit the destructive power of the Trump administration and to awaken a national longing for genuine democracy and a more just and equitable society.
+We view our project as a valuable, consciousness-raising complement to the more policy-focused efforts of a broad, decentralized, nonviolent opposition movement that seeks to awaken a national longing for genuine democracy and a more just and equitable society.

 In service of that overall goal, our project seeks to:

-- Shine a light on the many other categories of Americans wounded by Trump’s policies;
+• Shine a light on the many other categories of Americans wounded by the regime’s policies;

-- Help bring working- and middle-class Americans together in opposition to the political, economic, racial, ethnic, and environmental injustices that Trump and his partners have done their best to reinforce and aggravate.
+• Help bring working- and middle-class Americans together in opposition to the political, economic, racial, ethnic, and environmental injustices that the current regime has done its best to reinforce and aggravate.

 Although our project is intended to be impactful in the near term, we plan to continue gathering stories, and promoting them, into 2027 and 2028.
 We are compiling a record of experiences that could easily be overlooked or forgotten by history.
 If the United States is fortunate enough to recover from its flirtation with one-man rule, our chances of setting ourselves firmly on a path of expanded democracy and respect for human rights will depend in no small part on our ability to remember and examine this period fully and clearly.
 That, too, is an important part of our mission.